rajeshps07/Notes/M.Tech Degree from PES University.md

 PowerBI is a business analytics tool by Microsoft, which is a collection of software services, apps, and connectors working together so that it can turn your unrelated sources of data into coherent, visually immersive, and interactive insights.

+### Module 3
+The third module in this M.Tech in Data Science and Machine Learning program will familiarise you with Machine Learning Classification and Unsupervised algorithms, Time Series, and Natural Language Processing.

+#### Machine Learning: Classification Algorithms
+In this M.Tech in Machine Learning course, you will learn everything about classification algorithms.
+* Logistic Regression

+Logistic Regression is one of the most popular ML algorithms, like Linear Regression.
+It is a simple classification algorithm to predict the categorical dependent variables with the assistance of independent variables.
+This module will drive you through all the concepts of Logistic Regression used in Machine Learning.
+* K-Nearest Neighbours

+KNN or k-Nearest Neighbours algorithm is one of the most straightforward machine learning algorithms for solving regression and classification problems.
+You will learn about using this algorithm like classification and KNN regression through this module.
+* Decision Trees

+Decision Tree is a Supervised Machine Learning algorithm used for both classification and regression problems.
+It is a hierarchical structure where internal nodes indicate the dataset features, branches represent the decision rules, and each leaf node indicates the result.
+* Ensemble Techniques

+This module discusses your supervised standalone models’ shortcomings and learns a few techniques, such as Ensemble techniques, to overcome these shortcomings.
+* Random Forest

+Random Forest is a popular supervised learning algorithm in machine learning.
+As the name indicates, it comprises several decision trees on the provided dataset’s several subsets.
+Then, it calculates the average for enhancing the dataset’s predictive accuracy.

+#### Machine Learning: Unsupervised Algorithms
+In this M.Tech in Machine Learning course, you will learn everything about unsupervised algorithms.
+* Clustering techniques

+Clustering is an unsupervised learning technique involving the grouping of data.
+In this module, you will learn everything you need to know about the method and its types, like K-means clustering and hierarchical clustering.
+* K-means algorithm

+K-means clustering is a popular unsupervised learning algorithm to resolve the clustering problems in Machine Learning or Data Science.
+* Dimensionality reduction

+Dimension Reduction transforms data from a high dimensional to low dimensional space without losing any vital information.
+This module will teach you how to work with various Dimension Reduction techniques in Machine Learning.
+* Recommender system

+As the name suggests, recommender systems help predict some products’ future preference and recommend the best-suited items to the user.
+In this module, you will learn how to use these systems to help people choose the best products.

+#### Time Series
+This module will teach you all the techniques involved in Time Series.
+* Moving average

+Moving Average is a technique to predict future value based on past values.
+In this module, you will learn how to work with the moving average approach.
+* Time series forecasting

+In this module, you will learn how to collect data and predict the future value of data focusing on its unique trends.
+This technique is known as Forecasting data.
+* Auto-correlation

+This module will teach you how to solve the problems of correlation.
+* ARIMA

+ARIMA stands for Auto Regression Integrated Moving Average and is used to forecast time series following a seasonal pattern and a trend.
+It has three key aspects, namely: Auto Regression (AR), Integration (I), and Moving Average (MA).

+#### Natural Language Processing
+The last topic in Module 3 of the M.Tech in Machine Learning course is Natural Language Processing (NLP).
+NLP applies computational linguistics to build real-world applications that work with languages comprising varying structures.
+We try to teach the computer to learn languages and then expect it to understand it with suitable, efficient algorithms.
+This module will drive you through the introduction to NLP and all the essential concepts you need to know.
+* Text Analytics - Basics

+In this module, you will learn how to convert unstructured text into a structured text to discover relevant insights.
+This method is known as Text Analytics, also called Text Mining.
+* Document summarization and classification

+In this module, you will learn about Text Classification and implementation Document summarization.
+* Web Scraping

+Web Scraping is the process of extracting data from the web.
+This module will teach you how to collect and parse data using Web Scraping.
+* Sequential Modelling

+A sequence, as the name suggests, is an ordered collection of several items.
+In this module, you will learn how to predict what letter or word appears using the Sequential model in NLP.
+* Transformers

+The main objective of Transformers in NLP is to solve sequence-to-sequence tasks while simultaneously handling the long-range dependencies conveniently.